darmoo/Dmarkets-ToS/README.md

 ### Basics

 - Buyer may contact the seller if interested on their product/services.
--   Buyers may request a specific service/product from the Post a Request feature.
-Services requested on Fiverr must be an allowed service on Fiverr.
+-   Buyers may request a specific service/product from the Post a Sell/Request feature.

 ## Reviews